 Sri Lanka popular holiday destination in South Asia attracts a large number of holidaymakers every year.
 Sri Lanka is a holiday destination to experience one of the unique cultures in the world.
-The traditional culture is one of the very interesting aspects Sri Lankan lives.
-People of Sri Lanka always respect their culture and try to retain the uniqueness of their culture despite the foreign.
+The traditional culture is one of the very interesting aspects of Sri Lankan lives.
+People of Sri Lanka always respect their culture and try to retain the uniqueness of their culture despite the foreign influence.

 Sip a glass of arrack